Encouraged by the success of Atari, other companies tried dipping their joysticks into the home video game market in 1976.

 Following his modest but unforgettable first appearance in the original Donkey Kong arcade game, the character and his universe was expanded into the game Super Mario Brothers, the first of many breakthrough hits for Nintendo.

 The graphic and sound design of this and other new titles blew away anything that came before.
 While still primitive by today’s standards, they featured sprites and animation that actually began to resemble real-life objects and interactions.
-These developments combined with advances in plot and characterisation were ultimately more immersive and enjoyable for the gamer.
+These developments, combined with advances in plot and characterisation, were ultimately more immersive and enjoyable for the gamer.

 Numerous studios and developers soon jumped on this new wave, with even Atari introducing new consoles in an attempt to climb back to the top.
-Their 7800 model, the result of thousands of focus groups and market studies, featured much sleeker design, expansion ports, and the ability to play 2600 games.
+Their 7800 model, the result of thousands of focus groups and market studies, featured a much sleeker design, expansion ports, and the ability to play 2600 games.

-Newcomers Sega – an abbreviation of “SErvice GAmes” – would release no less than three major consoles before the end of the decade: the Master System, it’s successor the Mega Drive and finally the Genesis.
+Newcomers Sega – an abbreviation of “SErvice GAmes” – would release no less than three major consoles before the end of the decade: the Master System, its successor the Mega Drive and finally, the Genesis.